‘I just want you to listen.’

 Actually, on the subject of pronounced delivery, I love the way actors perform lines where there character is not actually their character.
 For example David Jackson delivers the lines ‘I’ve got all the details, bring me back’ as ‘I’ve…got…all the details.
 Brringg.
 Mee.
 Back!’

-Later in series 3, Jan Chappell delivers ‘Help me, help me.
+Later in season C, Jan Chappell delivers ‘Help me, help me.
 I don’t know where I am’ in ‘Ultraworld’ as though she has just woken up.

 Finally Steven Pacey perhaps delivers the most subtle of all in ‘Moloch’ – ‘Cally…this is Tarrant.
 Ready for telepor-tut.‘ Mind you I doubt no one was paying attention there, as we were all studying Jan Chappell’s face to see if there were any signs of a smirk.